Why You Have Bags Under Your Eyes and How to Treat Them Naturally

 - If you have pain in your lower back, you can apply heat a half hour before going to bed with a heating pad or hot water bag.

 Dark circles under your eyes

-The other type of bags that you may have under your eyes are dark circles, whether bluish, brown, or even black, which point to issues with your liver and gallbladder.
+The other type of bags that you may have under your eyes are dark circles.
+These may be bluish, brown, or even black.
+Such colors may point to issues with your liver and gallbladder.

 These circles can be covered up with a bit of makeup, but that wouldn’t be addressing the underlying health issue.